ml-opt/dnn_opt/docs/quick_start_guide.md

 ### Basic concepts

 The library has a small number of basic concepts.
-The **solutions** are classess to hold a list of parameters and a fitness function to evaluate the quality of such parameters.
+The **solutions** are classes to hold a list of parameters and a fitness function to evaluate the quality of such parameters.
 An **algorithm** is a procedure to change the solution/s parameters in order to improve the fitness function of such solution/s.